OrganicityEu/organicityeu.github.io/docs/tools/sensinact/index.md

  * **The event block:** the developer defines on which resources the application is triggered.
 When an event is thrown and is a valid trigger, the conditional block is executed.
  * **The conditional block:** once the application has been triggered, and before any action can be executed, the data from the resource has to satisfy the conditional block.
 The keyword for this block is if followed by the conditions to be validated.
  * **The actions statements:** if the conditional block is satisfied, actions are performed in the order that they are listed.
 The actions can be physical actions on actuators or virtual actions such as changing the format of a data using a mathematical function.
 The available actions, also named functions, are listed below:
-   - **Basic functions:** addition, subtraction, division, multiplication, modulo, string concatenation, substring, various operators (e.g., equals, greater than, lesser than, different), ACT and SET methods on sensiNact resources.
+   - **Basic functions:** addition, subtraction, division, multiplication, modulo, string concatenation, substring, various operators (e.g., equals, greater than, lesser than, different), ACT and SET methods on Eclipse sensiNact resources.
    - **Complex Event Processing functions (using the Esper1 library):** after, before, coincides, average, average deviation, count, max, min, median, standard deviation and sum.

 The following table shows the basic structure for writing a script.